 this included the lighter than air interest.

-In the film the first introduction to lighter than air travel is
+In the film the first introduction

-as a "mobile" HQ and conference
+an appearance in airship used as a "mobile" HQ and conference

-A mock up model had been
+A mock up model had been made

-and four ducted propulsion units.
-This was shown floating over San Fransico Bay, and cleverly disposing of a conference passenger.
+four ducted propulsion units.
+This was shown floating over San

+Francisco Bay, and cleverly disposing of a conference passenger.

 The ship was similar to the designs at the time of a larger skyship